AmyE29/learning-journal/README.md

-# Amy Evans' Learning Journal
+# Amy Evans' Growth Mindset

-I will add my notes here

-### TO DO List
-- learn the things
+Growth Mindset is the belief that anyone can learn and change their abiiities with hard work and effort.
+For me growth mindset is not being afraid to try new things, I can grow by trial and error.

+*** What keeps me in growth mindset***
-- publish to the web
+- Not being afraid to try new things
+- Failure is not an obstacle, it's a learning experience
+- Look to others for help and not feel threatend by them